 What's the Pilot like to drive?

 The Pilot provides a comfortable and composed ride, the handling and steering are confidence inspiring, and the smooth engine has more than enough power.
 Its advanced torque-vectoring all-wheel-drive system even improves road holding in addition to poor weather traction.
-It basically clears the bar for the segment, and apart from some unusual behavior from the available nine-speed automatic, is pretty much vice free.
+It basically clears the bar for the segment.

 That said, the Pilot is also pretty unmemorable behind the wheel.
 It's almost more like a minivan in SUV clothing.
 Though it's a bit more involving than a Subaru Ascent, it also isn't the best choice for those hoping to maintain some driver engagement from their large family vehicle.
-The Mazda CX-9 would be a much better choice for that, as would the new Ford Explorer.
-We wouldn't say that driving the new Kia Telluride is particularly memorable either, but there's something about it (perhaps it's just the styling) that manages to avoid the minivan vibe.
+The Mazda CX-9 would be a much better choice for that, while even the new Toyota Highlander brings more responsiveness and communication to the driver.
+We wouldn't say that the Kia Telluride or Hyundai Palisade are particularly memorable either, but there's something about them (perhaps it's just the styling) that manages to avoid the minivan vibe.

 We discover that the Pilot can hold far more behind its raised third row than its 16.5-cubic-foot number would suggest.